pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 * What's happening next is that getQuery() is gonna obtain the next piece of the url such as when ? is apart of the code.

-* By using getQuery().split("="), the left side of == and right side will be split into an array where it can get accessed.
-To prompt the adding of a string, it checks for an "s" on the left side of == and a string on the right side.
+* By using getQuery().split("="), the left side of = and right side will be split into an array where it can be accessed through indexing of an array.
+To prompt the adding of a string, it checks for an "s" on the left side of = and a string on the right side.

-* Next the string on the right side of == will be added to word which is a String ArrayList that will store the strings that are added into the webserver.
+* Next the string on the right side of = will be added to **word** which is a String ArrayList that will store the strings that are added into the webserver.

 * If the url does not contain an /add, s, or a string.
 A string error will be outputted such as "404 Not Found!";